CynicDog/infra-tech-notes/README.md

 ```
 > This command lists the files related to the NGINX container’s cgroup, providing insights into its resource limits, current usage statistics, and management settings.

+In conclusion, the isolation provided by Kubernetes can be understood on a Linux machine as a regular hierarchical distribution of resources organized through a straightforward directory structure.

 </details>

 <details>